 Webinoly is completely open source and free and its source code is available on GitHub.

-As of writing this guide, Webinoly supports only Ubuntu 16.04 or 18.04 LTS editions.
+As of writing this guide, Webinoly supports Ubuntu 22.04 and 20.04 LTS editions.
 Like I already said, setting up optimized LEMP webserver is not that hard.
 All you have to do is run the following commands in your Ubuntu machine.

 $ sudo apt install wget